 Everything To Know: Florence, Italy

 This magical city has so much to offer and teach us, it’s difficult to sum it all up into one blog post.
-If you want to explore the sentimental lessons we learned during our time in Firenze, read that here and share with us your thoughts!
-The three biggest categories of what you need to know about Florence are about the museums, cuisine, and history.
-So, sit back, relax, and read about one of our favorite destinations we’ve been to this year!
+If you want to explore the sentimental lessons I learned during my time in Firenze, read that here and share with me your thoughts!
+The three biggest categories of what you need to know about Firenze are about the museums, cuisine, and history.
+So, sit back, relax, and read about one of my favorite destinations I’ve been to this year!

 Please note you might find affiliate links and ads on this page.